-- Gold Coast Solar Power Solutions Pty Ltd does not recommend climbing onto the roof – this should be done by trained professionals.
+- Gold Coast Solar Power Solutions do not recommend you climb onto your roof – roof work should be performed by trained professionals.

 - Observe all safety signs installed on your system.
 These signs must remain in place and visible to ensure both your safety and that of others